We are proud to support volunteering

 - bring a great sense of personal achievement and self-worth by contributing to the community

-- Whether or not there is a particular cause you would like to support
+- if there is a particular cause you would like to support

-- What skills might you want to use or develop through your volunteering
+- what skills might you want to use or develop

 Volunteer with Somerset Council